alwaysdata/documentation/content/security/ssl-tls/lets-encrypt/index.en.md

 #### Certificate not created

-The creation of these certificates is **dependent on DNS propagation**: the address must point to alwaysdata servers.
+The creation of these certificates is **dependent on DNS propagation**: the address must point to alwaysdata servers (an HTTP check is performed).
 Once the address is added in **Web > Sites**, the system will attempt to generate its certificate *every 30 minutes for 24 hours*.
 This will then change to *once a day*.

 As a result, our system will not be able to generate Let's Encrypt certificates for addresses using a [proxy](https://en.wikipedia.org/wiki/Reverse_proxy) from a third-party company in front of our servers.